-As of 30 June 2023, the Issuer's issued and subscribed share capital is RON 7,986,582,330 divided into 798,658,233 dematerialised ordinary shares with a nominal value of RON 10 each.
+As of 31 December 2022, the Issuer's issued and subscribed share capital is RON 7,076,582,330 divided into 707,658,233 dematerialised ordinary shares with a nominal value of RON 10 each.
 The ordinary shares of the Issuer all have the same nominal value and bestow to the shareholders the same rights in respect of the Issuer.

-The shares of the Issuer are listed in the "Premium Category" on the Main Market of the BSE, with a market capitalisation of EUR 2.9 billion, as at 30 June 2023.
+The shares of the Issuer are listed in the "Premium Category" on the Main Market of the BSE, with a market capitalisation of EUR 2.8 billion.

-The shareholding structure of the Issuer as at 30 June 2023 and 31 December 2022 is set out in the table below.
+The shareholding structure of the Issuer as at 31 December 2022 is set out in the table below.